rrumale/machine-learning-live-labs/oml-services-v2/loading-onnx-model-and-using-with-rest-services/loading-onnx-model-and-using-with-rest-services.md

-# Storing an ONNX model and score it using OML Services
+# Store an ONNX model and score it using OML Services

 ## Introduction